 We agree with the Doherty court that the ability of the trustee to determine what is income and what is principal is not unfettered.
 It is simply included in trusts to protect the trustee’s reasonable determinations from being challenged by beneficiaries.
 Therefore, existing trusts with this provision, which do not include other provisions found in Mrs. Doherty’s trust, need not be changed.

-However, anyone with an irrevocable trust designed for MassHealth planning purposes would do well to have it reviews by an elder law attorney in light of the Doherty decision.
+However, anyone with an irrevocable trust designed for MassHealth planning purposes would do well to have it reviewed by an elder law attorney in light of the Doherty decision.